chauff/cse1500-web-transcripts/Lecture-1.md

 GET / HTTP/1.1
 ```

-So far, we have only seen `GET` requests, i.e. requests to get access to some Web resource. `GET` however is only one of multiple so-called **HTTP methods**.
+So far, we have only seen `GET` requests, i.e. requests to get access to some web resource. `GET` however is only one of multiple so-called **HTTP methods**.

 ### Common HTTP methods